-The strategy is the key when it comes to warming up a new domain name.
+The strategy is the key to warming up a new domain name.
 Ensure that the best data set is being targeted at the time of warm-up.
-The best data set i.e. users who would have the maximum probability to open emails would vary from industry to industry.
+The best data set, i.e., users who would have the maximum probability to open emails, would vary from industry to industry.

-In the e-commerce industry, users who have opened and clicked the previous EDMs would have the maximum probability whereas, in the job industry, users who have recently signed up would have the maximum probability.
+In the e-commerce industry, users who have opened and clicked the previous emails would have the maximum probability, whereas, in the job industry, users who have recently signed up would have the maximum probability.
 Hence it's essential to understand the business and identify users who would generate maximum opens and not target users who may open and report to spam or not open at all.

 Marrying platform activity with email activity and identifying different cohorts like email active & platform active, email active & platform inactive, email inactive & platform inactive, and email inactive & platform inactive is the key.

-Ensure that you are assigning IPs that are pre-warmed up and are having a high reputation with Gmail/Hotmail.
-If it's a shared IP pool, ensure that you are cleaning up other brands which have poor deliverability.
+Ensure that you assign pre-warmed IPs and have a high reputation with Gmail/Hotmail.
+If it's a shared IP pool, ensure that you clean up other brands with poor deliverability.

-Also, ensure that the IPs don't have a reputation of hitting spam traps and also the database being used to warm-up is clean from spam traps.
+Also, ensure that the IPs don't have a reputation for hitting spam traps, and also the database is also used to warm-up is clean from spam traps.
 Spam traps in the database are a negative element and an indication of poor management of data.
-Lastly, ensure that the domain name used to send emails is at least more than 30 days old.
+Lastly, ensure that the domain name used to send emails is at least 30 days old.

-Ensure that the content isn't banal and personalized enough to entice the users to open emails.
-Avoid sales-y, content in the early phase if you are just kick-starting your email program-send blog based content that users are interested in reading.
-Eg. If you are in the travel industry, instead of sending offers, you can send topical blog-based content like places to travel in India in the monsoon.
+Ensure that the email content isn't bland and personalized enough to entice the users to open it.
+Also, avoid sales-y content in the early phase if you kick-start your email program-send blog based content that users are interested in reading.

 If you already have had a history of sending EDMs, ensure that you aren't sending any content which has a prior reputation of landing in spam.
-Alt, title & map tags should be avoided in the content.
-Alt & Title tags have keywords that get easily cached by Gmail and other ISPs.
+It would be best to avoid alt, title & map tags in the content.
+Alt & Title tags have keywords that easily get cached by Gmail and other ISPs.

 Account authentication is the first thing required with a new email address.
 After registering a single domain name for email outreach, follow these steps:

-Sign DKIM on the sender domain so that Google postmaster can track the reputation.
+Sign Domain Keys Identified Mail (DKIM) on the sender domain so that Google postmaster can track the reputation.